thebaldgeek/thebaldgeek.github.io/vhf-acars.md

-# VHF ACARS and VDL2.
+# Aircraft Communication Addressing and Reporting System. #

 Navigation: [home](README.md)

-## Aircraft Communication Addressing and Reporting System. ##
-The way aircraft talk to and from the ground staff.
+ACARS is the messaging system that allows aircraft talk to and from the ground staff / systems.

 There are two main ACARS modes on VHF.
 ACARS between 129 Mhz and 131 Mhz